Shopify/hydrogen-v1/.changeset/shaggy-melons-hammer.md

 3. `/account/logout` - An API route that expects a `POST` to delete the current session.
 4. `/account/register` - Contains a form for the user to setup a new account.
 On success, forwards the user to `/account`
 5. `/account/recover` - A form for the user to fill out to _initiate_ a password reset.
 If the form succeeds, an email will be sent to the user with a link to reset their password.
 Clicking the link leads the user to the page `/account/reset/[resetToken]`.
-6. `/account/reset/[resetToken]` - A form to enter a new password.
+6. `/account/reset/[id]/[resetToken]` - A form to enter a new password.
 Submits the new password and `resetToken` to `/account/reset`.
 On success, forwards the user to `/account`.
 7. `/account/reset` - An API route to update the user with a new password.
+8. `/account/activate/[id]/[activationToken]` - This is a form to activate a new user.
+The user should only reach this form from a link in their email.
+Submits the password and `activationToken` to `/account/activate`, On success, forwards the user to `/account`.
+9. `/account/activate` - An API route to activate the user with a password.

 Note: At the moment, the email sent to the user for password resets has the web storefront domain, instead of your hydrogen domain.
 This will be resolved, but in the mean time, you can manually replace the domain with your hydrogen domain to proceed.